marcriehm/kubernetes-research/Authorization.md

 Note that this discussion is simplified in some areas for introductory clarity.

 Kubernetes uses a rich, granular, role-based access control (RBAC) mechanism to authorize requests made to the API server (e.g. from kubectl).
+The RBAC mechanism is tied intimately to the API; see [API](./API.md "The Kubernetes API") for an introduction to the API.

 Some discussion of the API is warranted.
 The Kubernetes API is REST-based.
 Each RESTful command has a method (e.g. HTTP methods: GET, POST, PUT, DELETE) and a yaml payload.
 The method identifies the action to be taken with the YAML and the payload contains the details of the Object against which the action is performed.

-A sample yaml payload, for a ClusterRole (see more below) defintion, is:
+A sample YAML file, for a ClusterRole (see more below) defintion, is:
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole